THartmanOfTheRedwoods/Java-Assignment-010-F2023/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+- Static methods belong to the class and can be called using the class name without creating an object, while public methods belong to objects and require an instance of the class to be called.
 ## Part 3 - Dogs

 * View the image below, and from the image, construct a Java file **Dog** that mirrors the diagrammed class and the 3 dog objects.